Storage Read/Write Test

 Storage speed testing measures browser storage performance by executing read and write operations:

-2. IndexedDB Read: Measures reading data from IndexedDB
+2. IndexedDB Read: Measures reading 1,000 items from IndexedDB

-3. localStorage Write: Tests writing to localStorage (smaller dataset)
+3. localStorage Write: Tests writing 100 items to localStorage

-Each test calculates speed (MB/s) and latency (ms per operation), with higher speeds and lower latency indicating better performance.
+Each test calculates throughput (MB/s) and latency (ms per operation).
+Higher MB/s and lower latency indicate better performance.

 What is IndexedDB vs localStorage?